mmesh/docs/docs/platform/monitoring/analytics.md

 ---
-title: [Monitoring] Analytics
+title: "[Monitoring] Analytics"
-description: Learn how mmesh monitors your nodes and provides some useful insights out-of-the-box.
-No configuration is required.
+description: "Learn how mmesh monitors your nodes and provides some useful insights out-of-the-box.
+No configuration is required."
 ---

 # Analytics